okeanz/z0rderEpicMMOSystem/PublishVersion/README.md

 	If you have no custom settings in the configuration file, you should delete the file so that a fresh one can be created by the new version.

 	Note for other Mods: This mod uses hit.toolTier to pass the Lvl of player and Player.m_localPlayer.m_knownTexts to store levels

+	Yellow mobs are those that have a level 0 set in the Json.
+They are not restricted by level and will always drop their loot/give full exp and players can always do full damage.
+They show up as "???" yellow tags.

 ![https://wackymole.com/hosts/epicmmolevelcalcs.png](https://wackymole.com/hosts/epicmmolevelcalcs.png)